rnanosaur/rnanosaur.github.io/collections/_simulation/00-simulation.md

     btn_label: "📃 learn more"
     btn_class: "btn--success"
 tutorial:
-  - image_path: /assets/images/collections/tutorial/nanosaur-robot.png
+  - image_path: /assets/images/collections/tutorial/nanosaur-rviz.png
     alt: "Tutorial nanosaur robot"
     title: "🕹️ Tutorial"
-    excerpt: "If you don't know how to start and setup the nanosaur robot or how to drive follow the tutorial."
+    excerpt: "If you don't know how to start and setup the nanosaur robot or how to drive follow this tutorial."
     url: /tutorial/
     btn_label: "📃 learn more"
     btn_class: "btn--success"